HKSSY/Drone-Hacking-Tool/README.md

 #### Install Aircrack–ng suite

 [Aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) is a security software related to 802.11 standard wireless network analysis.
 Our tool relies on the Aircrack-ng suite for wireless network detection, capturing four-way handshake packets, and implementing a Wi-Fi deauthentication attack.

+#### Install hackrf utility

+This utility is used to communicate with your HackRF One.

 #### Python version and installed modules